An Unkindness

 The Murakami story is about a jazz-loving man that sleeps with his friends' wives and girlfriends.
 Out of the blue, he suffers from nausea and vomiting, which started on the same day as the nightly crank calls.
 This pattern lasts for 40 days and 40 nights and stops as abruptly as it starts.
 The protagonist acknowledges his actions would cause hurt if discovered, but he doesn't alter his behavior.
 Instead, he persists, not giving in to the physical and mental depletion caused by the vomiting and nightly disturbances.
 He even gets new suits tailored to fit his new form.

-During the most raw, ravenous, and surreal season of my life, when a story like Nausea 1979 was salt in a fresh, personal wound, I followed the carrion birds on the coldest days of winter and directed my subjects out of their protective layers, barely obscured from sight from the road.
+As a photographer, I went from complicit actor to metaphorical choreographer.
+I was the director and a voyeur.
+And during the most raw, ravenous, and surreal season of my life, when a story like Nausea 1979 was salt in a fresh, personal wound, I followed the carrion birds on the coldest days of winter and directed my subjects out of their protective layers, barely obscured from sight from the road.

 This journey was a privilege.
 It was a violation.
 It was enlightening.
 It was base.
 It was delusive.
 It was visceral.
 It was nauseating.